GregMcC5/si676_assignment1/README.md

 The files in this repository was created by Gregory McCollum, a student in the University of Michigan School of Information Master of Science in Information program's SI676 course.

-The files documented by my scripts are from Dr. Jesse Johnston, the course instructor.
+The files documented by my scripts are from Dr. Jesse Johntson, the course instructor.
+Additionally the get_checksum() function in assignment1.py was developed by Dr. Jesse Johntson
 ## Repository Files

 This repository contains the following files: